raiyning/WeatherAPI-Testing/README.md

 # WeatherAPI-UnitTesting
 ### Description

 This is an attempt to create a Test which on the https://openweathermap.org/current and https://openweathermap.org/forecast5 API service with limited documentation on the website.
 The program will test a different parameter to the JSON file recieved from the website.
-The tests are created on rspec with a TDD approach.
+The tests are created on rspec with a TDD approach and the classes written are in a SOM (Service Object Model)structure for good use.
 Stored within included is the ability to retrieve the cityID with city name with country initials.
 ### Languages used
 * Ruby